Has Fully.com Gone Out Of Business?

 fully jarvis out of business

-Founded by ergonomics industry pioneer David Kahl in 2006, the company – which was originally known as ErgoDepot before a rebranding a few years ago – was acquired by $1.8B Knoll in August of 2019, pre-pandemic but after high tariffs on Chinese goods had a harsh economic impact on Fully.
+Founded by ergonomics industry pioneer David Kahl in 2006, the company – which was originally known as ErgoDepot before a rebranding itself in 2016 – was acquired by $1.8B Knoll in August of 2019, pre-pandemic but after high tariffs on Chinese goods had a harsh economic impact on Fully.
 Knoll itself was shortly thereafter acquired by Herman Miller in April of 2021, giving the new, combined MillerKnoll the biggest stake in e-commerce of all the “Big Furniture” companies.

 This cataclysmic end to Fully.com’s existence is just the latest in an ongoing set of challenges the industry has faced since the pandemic brought about massive supply chain programs and wild fluctuations in demand.
 With the advent of the Ukraine conflict and worldwide inflation and recession concerns, demand for ergonomic office furniture has definitely taken a large and sustained hit.